 The ITCP, underpinned by the technical cooperation mission objectives, is developed in response to the technical assistance needs of Member States.
 Methodical planning ensures the relevance, transparency, effectiveness and efficiency of the technical assistance provided.
 Through implementation of the ITCP, IMO addresses the objectives of strengthening regional maritime competencies and promotion of maritime development across the globe.
-The regional programmes provide a geographical framework for the delivery of technical assistance to the Member States.
+The regional programmes provide a geographical framework and reach for the delivery of technical assistance to the Member States.

 The ITCP is divided into five regions for the purpose of programming technical assistance on the regional level.
 These regions are:

-IMO Regional Presence
+IMO Regional Presence Scheme

-The overall objective of the IMO Regional Presence is to establish a modest presence in selected developing regions, thereby facilitating IMO's input into national and regional development policies and providing active field-level participation in the development, execution and coordination of the delivery of IMO's Integrated Technical Cooperation Programme (ITCP).
+The overall objective of the IMO Regional Presence Scheme is to establish a modest presence in selected developing regions, thereby facilitating IMO's input into national and regional development policies and providing active field-level participation in the development, execution and coordination of the delivery of IMO's Integrated Technical Cooperation Programme (ITCP).

-Regional Coordinators and the Regional Maritime Adviser
+Regional Coordinators, Regional Maritime Adviser and Technical Cooperation Officer

 - identify maritime needs and priorities in conjunction with relevant countries, institutions or networks for subsequent review and consideration by IMO Headquarters for integration into the ITCP;